christliebdela/Comment-Cleaner-VsCode-Ext/README.md

 ## Performance Considerations

-- **Large Files**: Processing is optimized but may take longer with extremely large files
+- For very large files (10MB+), expect processing to take a few seconds
+- Batch processing uses multi-threading for better performance
-- **Memory Usage**: Minimal memory footprint even when processing multiple files
+- Uses memory-efficient processing techniques for large files
-- **Workspace Impact**: Non-destructive operation with backup options
-- **Multi-threading**: Efficiently processes multiple files in parallel

 ## FAQ

-**Q: Does Comment Cleaner Pro modify my original files?**
+### Does Comment Cleaner Pro modify my original files?
-A: Yes, but you can enable backups which create `.bak` files before processing, or use the new Dry Run mode to preview changes without modifying files.
+Yes, but you can enable backups which create .bak files before processing.

-**Q: Can I undo the comment removal?**
+### Can I undo the comment removal?
-A: If you've enabled backups, you can restore from the `.bak` files.
-Standard undo operations work for single file processing if you haven't saved yet.
+Yes, you can use the dedicated Undo button in the sidebar, use standard VS Code undo operations, or restore from the .bak backup files if you enabled backups.

-**Q: Does it work with all programming languages?**
+### Does it work with all programming languages?
-A: It supports 20+ major languages.
+It supports 20+ major languages.
 For unlisted languages, you can try the "force" option, but results may vary.

-**Q: How do I see what would be removed without actually removing comments?**
-A: Use the new Dry Run feature, which analyzes files and shows detailed statistics without modifying them.

 ## Privacy & Security

 Comment Cleaner Pro:

 - Processes all files locally on your machine
 - Does not send any code or data externally
 - Requires no authentication or online services